dnezan/air-quality-forecasting-azureAutoML/README.md

 ![rmse](https://raw.githubusercontent.com/dnezan/air-quality-forecasting-azureAutoML/master/img/rmse.png?token=GHSAT0AAAAAAB7WFMCTAC7TBACZOPGW4STGZBNLU4A)

+Normalised RMSE is a metric used to compare model performance on a scale of 0-1.
+The closer the value of nRMSE is to 0, the better the performance.
+Therefore, our best performing model is our deep learning algorithm.
 Let us predict the value of NO2 emissions for Kathivakkam, Municipal Kalyana Mandapam, Chennai using our new model.

 ![forecast](https://raw.githubusercontent.com/dnezan/air-quality-forecasting-azureAutoML/master/img/forecast_100days.png?token=GHSAT0AAAAAAB7WFMCTF7P6MIV6G5ZZZIJWZBNLVSA)